Suspended sentence for benefit fraud at Antrim Crown Court

 Date published:

-One person was convicted at Antrim Crown Court today for claiming over £7,000 in benefits he was not entitled to.
+A man has been convicted at Antrim Crown Court for fraudulently claiming over £37,000 in benefits.

-Mr Gibson is also required to repay any outstanding money wrongfully obtained to the Department.
+Mr McCann is also required to repay any outstanding money wrongly obtained to the Department.

 Notes to editors:

-- For media enquiries please contact the Press Office via email
+- For media enquiries please contact the DfC Press Office via email.

-- Follow the Department on X, Facebook, Instagram and LinkedIn.
+- Follow the Department on X, Facebook, and LinkedIn.

 - The Executive Information Service operates an out of hours service for media enquiries only between 1800hrs and 0800hrs Monday to Friday and at weekends and public holidays.
 The duty press officer can be contacted on 028 9037 8110.